 The four dimensions of green growth are closely interlinked (Figure 1).
-Using natural resources efficiently and sustainably will produce Green Growth Index is a composite index measuring a country's more goods and services with less resources.
-It will protect natural performance in achieving sustainability targets including Sustainable capital including water, energy, land, and materials as well as the Development Goals (SDGs), Paris Climate Agreement, and Aichi ecosystem services they provide.
-A healthy ecosystem characterized Biodiversity Targets for four green growth dimensions - efficient and by, for example, fertile soil, multifunctional forests, productive land sustainable resource use, natural capital protection, green economic and seas, good quality freshwater and clean air, and pollination opportunities, and social inclusion (Acosta et al., 2019a).
-The Index increases economic productivity and creates new economic is the first metric for green growth that explicitly links to sustainable opportunities.
-Green Growth advocates the protection of natural development.
-In order to make the Index relevant at the national and capital because it provides sources of economic growth such as international level, it has been imperative for GGGI to align the Index green jobs, trade, and investment.
-And it emphasizes not only people with global sustainability goals and targets.
-This complementary set benefitting from growth but also people contributing to the efficient of internationally accepted targets and related indicators serves use and protection of natural resources.
-This makes social inclusion as a reliable reference for the Green Growth Index and allows a key mechanism to both achievement and distribution of gains from governments to align their pathway to green growth with achieving green growth.
+Using natural resources efficiently and sustainably will produce more goods and services with less resources.
+It will protect natural capital including water, energy, land, and materials as well as the ecosystem services they provide.
+A healthy ecosystem characterized by, for example, fertile soil, multifunctional forests, productive land and seas, good quality freshwater and clean air, and pollination increases economic productivity and creates new economic opportunities.
+Green Growth advocates the protection of natural capital because it provides sources of economic growth such as green jobs, trade, and investment.
+And it emphasizes not only people benefitting from growth but also people contributing to the efficient use and protection of natural resources.
+This makes social inclusion a key mechanism to both achievement and distribution of gains from green growth.